NODARman/ANA/README.md

-# ANA
+# Astronomical Numerical Analyzer (ANA)
-Astronomical Numerical Analyzer is a tool for analyzing astronomical data using numerical methods.
+ANA is a tool for analyzing astronomical data using numerical methods.

 # Methods
 1. Lomb-Scargle Periodogram - By Astropy;